Guru6163/nodejs-cc-validator/README.md

 - The credit card validation is based on Luhn's algorithm, which checks the validity of the card number.
 - The project uses MongoDB to store user information and validated credit cards.
 Ensure that you have a MongoDB database available and provide the connection string in the `.env` file.
 - This project is a simple demonstration of credit card validation and user management and should be extended with proper security measures for production use.

+If you prefer to use the deployed backend, the base URL is provided above.